Tag: investment advisors

 Most of them have not asked me what I need, what I want, what my goals are and how to achieve them.
 I have to fit into their “mould”.
 I am paying them, and they tell me when I discuss my needs that “that’s not what we do here.”
 What does that mean?
 I am paying you, you do as you’re told!

-Stays away from these “fake” professionals who are only concerned with how much income they generate, not about how much money you make.
+Stay away from these “fake” professionals who are only concerned with how much income they generate, not about how much money you make.
+But with time and effort, I do not doubt that you will find someone to work with.
+Don’t give up and stick to getting what you want.